Trans-Siberian Orchestra: Night Castle (2009–2011)

-After another few years of touring, Night Castle, Trans-Siberian Orchestra's fifth album, was released on October 27, 2009 well received by fans and critics alike.
+After another few years of touring, Night Castle, Trans-Siberian Orchestra's fifth album, released on October 27, 2009 was well received by fans and critics alike.
 It debuted at #5 on the Billboard Album Charts.
-It was certified gold in eight weeks and is now platinum.
+It was certified gold in eight weeks and later platinum.
 "Their most ambitious and adventurous work to date.
 It runs the gamut from hard rock to classical taking the listener on a journey through history detailing the triumphs and follies of man but is ultimately a story of transformation and love."
 Initially intended to be their first regular, non rock opera, consisting of ten stand alone songs album, O'Neill credits Jon Oliva persistence that it was too early for such a move and that the fifth album had to be a rock opera.
 Insisting that "TSO was not like any other band and that the fans expected a story.
 It was a little bit of a role reversal because when we were working in Savatage, I was always wanting to do a concept record."
 The two-disc set includes a version of "O Fortuna" from Carmina Burana by Carl Orff, which was previewed live by the band during their 2004–2008 tours.
 An MP3 version of the album released through Amazon.com contains an additional track entitled "The Flight of Cassandra".

 The first half is a rock opera about a seven-year-old child on a beach who meets a stranger from New York City who tells her a story that takes her all around the world and through time where she encounters various characters, many of which are based on historical individuals such as Desiderius Erasmus.
 The second half pays homage to Trans-Siberian Orchestra's influences.
 It also contains new versions of several Savatage songs as well as "Nut Rocker", originally by B. Bumble and the Stingers and previously made famous by Emerson, Lake & Palmer, featuring Greg Lake on bass guitar.

 In February 2011, Night Castle was released in Europe with two live bonus tracks ("Requiem" and "Toccata-Carpimus Noctem") added.
 Both live tracks were recorded on the 2010 spring tour at the Verizon Theatre at Grand Prairie, in Texas.
 Metal Kaoz, reviewed it as a two-hour plus double rock opera CD with, "no filler" that flows smoothly.
 "The classical layers meet the beauty of Metal music and form the fine blend... a wide range of emotions and musical colors...tracks that will blow your mind.
 Hit play and wander freely in TSO's, Night Castle."